Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 Coconut Overnight Oats with Sweet Berries

-A cooling, no-cook breakfast that Pitta types can prepare the night before.
+A cooling, no-cook breakfast Pitta types can prep the night before.

 Ingredients